-Becki has always found a joy from helping others learn how to better their skills, so it is no surprise that she has always wanted to be a teacher.
-With over 13 years of professional vocal training, and 15 years of dance training, as well as experience in performing on stage, screen and at various events, Becki has a lot to pass on to any aspiring performer.
+Becki has always found a joy from helping others learn how to better their skills, so it is no surprise that they have always wanted to be a teacher.
+With over 15 years of professional vocal and dance training, as well as experience in performing on stage, screen and at various events, Becki has a lot to pass on to any aspiring performer.

-The ideology of OmniArts is very close to Becki’s heart, as she believes everyone should have the same opportunities available to them as each other.
+The ideology of OmniArts is very close to Becki’s heart, as they believe everyone should have the same opportunities available to them as each other.

-As well as running OmniArts, Becki teaches private singing lessons, mentors others wanting to become self employed performing arts practitioners, runs various workshops throughout the year and performs regularly in care homes, at 1940’s revival events, and private bookings.
+As well as running OmniArts, Becki teaches private singing lessons, mentors others wanting to become self employed performing arts practitioners, runs various workshops throughout the year and performs regularly.

 “Being a part of someone else’s journey within the performing arts is such a privilege.”

-Find out more about Becki and connect with her on these external links
+Find out more about Becki and connect with them on these external links

 Ellie Snow: Theatre Director